 In an office environment, employees often learn more about expectations through a traditional orientation process.
 They also pick up on the actions of others, such as when people take lunch or what time they leave for the day.
 In a remote work environment, these important details are not always clear.

 To develop a successful team, leaders need to clearly communicate expectations to new employees from day one.
 Leaders can set their employees up for success by sharing their expectations around workday start and end times, lunch schedules, video calls and response times.

 In addition, it’s important that new employees know what is expected of them in their specific role.
 What should they accomplish in their first month on the job?
 What are the key priorities in their role?
 Leaders should also ask about employees’ expectations.
 By learning more about what an employee wants out of their new role, leaders can show they are taking an active interest in their employees’ careers and success at the company.

 Create a checklist that includes clear expectations and an overview of the typical workday, and have your leaders follow this list when onboarding a new employee to their department or team.

-According to a 2022 Gallup study, employees who receive recognition from their leaders fewer than a few times a year are 74% more likely to say they do not plan to be at their organization in one year.
+According to a Gallup study, employees who receive recognition from their leaders fewer than a few times a year are 74 percent more likely to say they do not plan to be at their organization in one year.

 In a remote environment, it’s easy for positive feedback and employee wins to slip through the cracks.
-Leaders can improve teamwork and set their teams up for success by actively recognizing accomplishments.
+Leaders can improve teamwork and set their teams up for success if they actively recognize accomplishments.
 Leaders can also set an example by encouraging team members to celebrate and thank one another during team meetings.

 Encourage leaders to set up a recognition system for their team.
-This might mean a monthly individual award, or a team award to celebrate significant milestones and new ideas that proved successful.
-There are numerous options to show employees appreciation, such as through company social media pages and internal team sites, like Slack.
+This might mean a monthly individual award, or a team award to celebrate significant milestones and new ideas that prove successful.
+Options to show employees appreciation abound.
+You might recognize them on company social media pages or on internal team sites like Slack.